PrototypeZone/ceng153/old/tech153lab04.md

 - [ ] Demonstrate the execution of the program to your professor. ___/2

 ## 1. Implement steps discussed in class
 Create the makefile as per class for compass.c and download the updated led2472g.h, led2472g.c, font.h
+Update the serial in the block comment to your actual serial number.

 ## 2. Update compass.c
 in GhDisplayHeader add